karlospn/mytechramblings-site-source-code/content/posts/basic-demonstration-of-httpclient-usage.md

 ## Pros & cons
 ### Pros:
 - TCP connections are being reused, which further reduces the likelihood of experiencing a port exhaustion issue.
-- It solves the DNS change issues mentioned on scenario 3.
+- It solves the DNS change issue mentioned on scenario 3.
+- It simplifies the declaration and usage of ``HttpClient`` instances.

 ### Cons
 - The IHttpClientFactory keeps everything nice and simple, but it is harder if you need to tweak some additional parameters.
-The next code snipeet is an example of how to set the ``PooledConnectionLifetime`` attribute discussed on the previous scenario, as you can see you'll need to use the ``ConfigurePrimaryHttpMessageHandler`` extension method and create a new ``SocketsHttpHandler`` instance, just to set the value of the ``PooledConnectionLifetime`` attribute.
+The next code snippet is an example of how to set the ``PooledConnectionIdleTimeout`` attribute discussed on scenario 4.1, as you can see you'll need to use the ``ConfigurePrimaryHttpMessageHandler`` extension method and create a new ``SocketsHttpHandler`` instance, just to set the value of the ``PooledConnectionIdleTimeout`` attribute.

 ```csharp
 builder.Services.AddHttpClient("typicode", c =>